 We'll also discuss the important changes introduced by the recent update to Spanish immigration law pertaining to this work permit.
 So, let's dive in and explore the essential information you need to know.

 The self-employment work permit is a temporary residence authorisation sought by non-European Union citizens who wish to establish their own business or work as independent professionals in Spain.
+This visa is also commonly referred to as the 'freelance visa', 'spain freelance visa', and 'self employed work visa' in both official and informal contexts.
+The self employed person visa is distinct from the entrepreneur visa; it is suitable for those wishing to operate small businesses or freelance activities, rather than launching innovative startups.
 To legally set up a company, foreigners must first obtain the necessary legal capacity.
-This involves applying for a specific type of work permit which is different from the one required for employment with a company as an employee.
+This involves applying for a specific type of work permit which is different from the one required for employment with a company as an employee, and the self-employed visa grants both work and residence rights in Spain.

 Therefore, the first step is to apply for the self-employment permit, register as self-employed in Spain, and complete all the necessary procedures for incorporating and launching the business.
-Many of these procedures are closely linked to the foreigner's permit application.
+A viable business plan is a key requirement for approval during the application process.
+The self employed person route is different from the employed visa in Spain, which is intended for those working as employees for a company.
+Many of these procedures are closely linked to the foreigner’s permit application.

-Initially, the residence authorisation is granted for a period of one year, and a temporary card is issued upon the initial application.
+Initially, the residence authorisation is granted for a period of one year as an initial residence and self-employed work permit, and a temporary card is issued upon the initial application.
+The validity period of this initial residence permit is one year.
 After the first year, provided all the requirements are still met, the permit can be renewed.
+The renewal application must be submitted to the immigration office (Oficina de Extranjería) in your province.

 The renewal period has now been extended to four years (previously two years).
 The renewed card allows you to work both as an employee and as a self-employed individual without any additional paperwork.